Australian Sailing (magazine): History

 Australian Sailing was founded by Bob Ross and Ken McLachlan in September 1976.
 Ross came from a newspaper background and entered boating journalism via Modern Boating magazine.
 McLachlan was an advertising salesman.

 A New Zealander by birth, Ross spent his early years in the Finn dinghy, in which he competed for Olympic selection in 1964 and 1968.
 He also raced competitively in J24s and offshore events including the Sydney-Hobart, winning the 1986 Sydney-Mooloolaba race as co-helmsman aboard Nuzulu.

 In 1996 he won the Robert Greaves Achievement Award which recognises outstanding contributions to the boating industry.
 He wasn't able to attend the award ceremony because he was covering yachting at the Olympic Games at the time.
 He has covered every major world yachting event, including every America's Cup since 1962, Admirals Cups and Olympic sailing.

 In 1986 Ross and McLachlan sold the magazine to Yaffa Publishing, a privately held company which publishes business-to-business and specialist consumer magazines from its Surry Hills (NSW) base.

 Ross remained editor of Sailing until December 2003, when he handed over to Vanessa Dudley.
 One of the first women to compete against the men in 18 ft skiffs, as skipper of Nutrimetics, Dudley also had credentials in dinghy and offshore racing.
 She has completed 15 Sydney to Hobart races.
 Dudley was editor of Australian Sailing until June 2009.

-In 2009, during the height of the Global Financial Crisis, the frequency was reduced from monthly to eight issues a year.
+In 2009, due to the 2008 financial crisis, the frequency was reduced from monthly to eight issues a year.
 During the winter months the publication came out every second month.

 Roger McMillan was editor from July 2009 until November 2013.
 McMillan began his journalism career and his interest in sailing in New Zealand, where he cruised a small Spencer-designed keelboat offshore from Auckland.
 Moving to Australia in 1986 he built a 37 ft Van de Stadt and sailed it short-handed and solo from Western Australia to Sydney via Cape Leeuwin, the Great Australian Bight and the Bass Strait.

 In November 2013 Roger McMillan was replaced by Kimberley Wilmot as editor of the magazine and the frequency of the magazine reduced to six issues per year.